Manifold Sampling for Optimizing Nonsmooth Nonconvex Compositions: Discussion

 \section{Discussion}

 We note that the objective function in~\eqref{eq:func_def} could involve an additional summand $\psi(x)$ (that is, we could redefine $f(x)\defined \psi(x)+h(F(x))$) for some $\psi\colon\R^n\to\R$ assumed continuously differentiable and bounded below.
-Our analysis could easily be extended to apply to such $f(\cdot)$.
+Our analysis could easily be extended to apply to such functions.

 One naturally desires a worst-case complexity rate for manifold sampling algorithms.
 While such analysis may be possible, it would rely critically on the per-iteration cost of the manifold sampling loop identifying the selection functions active in the current trust region.
 For the worst case, one can construct examples where all selection functions need to be identified.
-Similar concerns are likely partially why worst-case complexity results have not yet been demonstrated for gradient sampling methods.
+Similar concerns may explain why worst-case complexity results have not yet been demonstrated for gradient sampling methods.